BerendPronk/minor/articles/2_5-levels-of-ignorance-in-modern-web-development.md

 - **Principle 4:** Robust - Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

-A full list of the WCAG 2.0 guideline s can be found on the (W3C website)[https://www.w3.org/TR/WCAG/#guidelines].
+A full list of the WCAG 2.0 guidelines can be found on the [W3C website](https://www.w3.org/TR/WCAG/#guidelines).

 ## Progressive Enhancement — Not everyone runs the latest software
 *to add*